Energy Consumption Regression Analysis.

 Key uses:

-• Optimize marketing strategies and campaign effectiveness.
+• Optimize SEO strategies and campaign effectiveness.

 Data Collection & Preparation.